Operation Arctic Fox: Capture of Salla and stalemate at Kayraly

 Arctic Fox began at midnight 1 July 1941, when the Finnish 6th Division crossed the border.
 The 6th SS Mountain Division Nord and the 169th Division attacked the Soviets several hours later.
 Soviet positions were heavily fortified and manned by divisions from the Soviet 14th Army: the 122nd Rifle Division, the 104th Rifle Division, and the 1st Tank Division commanded by Valerian A. Frolov.
 In daylight, facing Soviet resistance, both divisions sustained heavy losses and the attack failed, with SS Nord Division faring especially badly.
 The situation worsened the next day when, after a renewed assault, the Soviets counterattacked.
 SS Nord staff panicked and some of the division routed, forcing Feige and the XXXVI Corps command to intervene to restore order.

 This failure prompted the German command to rethink its strategy.
 To reinforce the troops and replace the losses, additional personnel were transferred from the 163rd Infantry Division based in Southern Finland.
 With a combined effort by all the German forces, extensive air-support by Luftflotte 5, as well as a supportive flanking attack by the Finnish 6th Division, they finally broke through the Soviet defenses on 6 July and captured Salla.
 A heavy Soviet counterattack drove them back out of the town but on 8 July, a general Soviet retreat of the 122nd Rifle Division allowed the German forces to recapture the town.
 The Soviet troops had to leave most of their artillery behind and in the heavy fighting some 50 Soviet tanks were destroyed.
 In order not to lose momentum, the SS Division Nord pursued the 122nd Rifle Division toward Lampela, while the 169th Division turned east toward Kayraly.
-Meanwhile, the Finnish 6th Division was making good progress in its flanking manoeuvre to the east to circumvent Kayraly and Lape Apa.
+Meanwhile, the Finnish 6th Division was making good progress in its flanking manoeuvre to the east to circumvent Kayraly and Lake Apa.

 On 9 July, the 169th Division reached the town of Kayraly, but was thrown back by strong Soviet counterattacks.
 All three Soviet divisions now formed a formidable defense line around Kayraly, incorporating the adjacent lakes Apa and Kuola into their defense.
 The German advance stalled, facing difficulties with arctic forest fighting.
 At the same time the Soviets managed to bring additional reinforcements to replace their losses.
 On 16 July, Falkenhorst arrived at the XXXVI Corps' headquarters and pressured Feige to renew the offensive.
 Feige relented and on 27 and 29 July the corps made two additional attacks separately against the Soviets which led to nothing.
 A stalemate had developed at the front line that the Germans could not break.
 Due to the grim situation, and mounting losses (5,500 men in just one month), AOK Norwegen finally ordered Feige to halt the offensive.